- Food & Fun

-The banana pudding gets a vanilla wafer crumble made with a genius trick from Carla Hall, celebrity chef and host of the Wondery podcast Say Yes!
-With Carla Hall and Food Network's 2020 "Halloween Baking Championship."
+Banana pudding gets a vanilla wafer crumble made with a genius trick from Carla Hall, celebrity chef and host of the Wondery podcast Say Yes!
+With Carla Hall.

 For the ultimate cookalong dinner party, check out Bobby Flay's Seared Sea Scallops with Avocado-Corn Relish on Crispy Tortillas, Rach's Chorizo and Shrimp Cheese Grits and John Cusimano's Hibiscus Sweet Tea Sangria.

 FYI!
 You can order Carla Hall's Nashville Hot Fried Chicken, Oatmeal Sandwich Cookies + more online right now.